Pam Walker

 Another story..........Teacher

 Some children play with their dolls, dressing them up, etc. I used to take all my dolls and stuffed animals and place them in chairs in a row, in front of my chalkboard.
-I had one of those that was on legs and I would set up my room like a classroom.
+I had one of those that was on legs and I would set up my room, just like a classroom.
 I had a special chair just for my chihuahua, Peanut, in the front row.
 I would dress her in a baby doll dress and when she was in class, her name was Cindy, not Peanut.
 Mom says I was quite bossy.
 I guess I've been a teacher since childhood.